 Treatment options include the following:

 - Antibiotic medication.
-A three- to five-day course is a common treatment for most women.
+A three- to five-day course of trimethoprim or nitrofurantoin is a common treatment for most women.
 Symptoms usually improve within a day or so after starting treatment.
-On average, taking antibiotics shortens the duration of symptoms by around one day.
-One option is that your doctor may offer you a delayed prescription for antibiotics.
-You then need only cash in the prescription if your symptoms worsen, or do not improve, over the following few days.
+Sometimes your doctor may offer you a delayed prescription for antibiotics.
+You then need only pick up the prescription if your symptoms worsen, or do not improve, over the following few days.

-- Not taking any treatment may be an option (if you are not pregnant or if you have no other illnesses).
+- Not taking any treatment may be an option if symptoms are very mild (and if you are not pregnant or if you have no other illnesses).
 Your immune system can often clear the infection.
-Without antibiotics, cystitis (particularly mild cases), may go away on its own in a few days.
+Without antibiotics, cystitis (particularly mild cases) may go away on its own in a few days.
 However, symptoms can sometimes last for a week or so if you do not take antibiotics.

 - Paracetamol or ibuprofen.
 These ease pain or discomfort and can also lower a high temperature (fever).

 Have lots to drink is traditional advice to 'flush out the bladder'.
 However, there is no proof that this is helpful.
 Some doctors feel that it does not help and drinking lots may just cause more (painful) toilet trips.
 Therefore, it is difficult to give confident advice on whether to drink lots, or just to drink normally.

 There is no strong evidence that drinking cranberry juice or taking products that alkalise your urine (such as potassium citrate or bicarbonate) improve the symptoms of cystitis.
 These sorts of products are sometimes sold as a treatment for cystitis.